HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 Luckily, only 0.4% of sites were decoding their LCP images asynchronously.
 And, the negative impact of asynchronous decode is not as high as lazy loading.

 {{ figure_markup(
-  content="354 websites",
+  content="354",
-  caption="attempted to use native lazy-loading on LCP elements that are not images or iframes", classes="big-number", sheets_gid="1423728540", sql_file="lcp_element_data.sql"
+  caption="Websites attempted to use native lazy-loading on LCP elements that are not images or iframes", classes="big-number", sheets_gid="1423728540", sql_file="lcp_element_data.sql"